-My work is presently available in four galleries; the Arnold Mikelson Mind and Matter Gallery in White Rock, BC, The Circle Craft Gallery on Granville Island in Vancouver, BC, Fluff for Keeps - also in Vancouver and Little Cricket Gift Gallery in Maple Ridge, BC.
+My work is presently available in two galleries; The Circle Craft Gallery on Granville Island in Vancouver, BC, and The Pencil Studio in Fort Langley, BC.
 Besides that, I wanted to have one place that showcased all of my work, past and present, so decided to set up a blog for that purpose.
 The original idea has morphed into something much more than that and I am enjoying sharing my ideas on the web.

 I believe that one’s art is an evolutionary process.
 I can trace mine back to simple projects done for fun as a kid.
 Later, as an adult, my work was functional – made to suit a need or purpose, usually architectural.
 I don’t know what drew me to the medium as a way of expressing myself, but one day it occurred to me that that was my motivation.
 Somehow colour came into the picture and the use of colour has now become my trademark along with form and surface texture.